 At home in St. Margaret’s Bay, the sky meets the ocean with no beginning or end, and is framed by the garden where the flowers burst open from the long Canadian winter into full bloom.

-Joanne’s paintings have been a personal journey through the brilliant colours and sights of Nova Scotia’s summer of 2016.
-It will be remembered for its warm seas, endless sun, and fascinating harvest of flowers and food!
+Joanne’s paintings are a personal journey through the brilliant colours and sights of Nova Scotia’s summers, remarkable for warm seas, endless sun, and fascinating harvest of flowers and food!